 The rights of each Redeemable Participating Shareholder are limited to the assets attributable to the relevant Class of Redeemable Participating Shares.
 The obligations of the Fund in respect of each Class of Redeemable Participating Shares will only be payable from the respective value or assets which are attributable to each such Class of Redeemable Participating Shares.
-In the event that the assets attributable to the relevant Class of Redeemable Participating Shares.
-In the event that the assets attributable to the relevant Class of Redeemable Participating Shares of Redeemable Participating Shares are insufficient to meet the obligations of the Fund to pay monies to Redeemable Participating Shareholders of such Class of Redeemable Participating Shareholders will be limited to proceeding against the relevant Class of Redeemable Participating Shares relating to their investments only and shall not be entitled to exercise any rights or have further recourse to the assets attributable to any other Class of Redeemable Participating Shares or any other assets of the Fund.
+In the event that the assets attributable to the relevant Class of Redeemable Participating Shares are insufficient to meet the obligations of the Fund to pay monies to Redeemable Participating Shareholders of such Class of Redeemable Participating Shares, such Redeemable Participating Shareholders will be limited to proceeding against the relevant Class of Redeemable Participating Shares relating to their investments only and shall not be entitled to exercise any rights or have further recourse to the assets attributable to any other Class of Redeemable Participating Shares or any other assets of the Fund.